jameslawler/notes/docs/portuguese/verbs/todo/haver.md

 ## Writing Prompts

 1. Há quanto tempo você mora na sua casa atual?
-How long have you live at your current house?
+How long have you lived at your current house?
 2. Quando será a sua próxima reunião importante?
 When is your next important meeting?
 3. O que aconteceu ontem?
 What happened yesterday?